It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 Companion planting with marigolds enhances the growth of some crops.

-Vegetables that you can plant with marigolds include potatoes, melons, tomatoes, broccoli, eggplants, various squashes and gourds, and cucumbers.
+Vegetables you can plant with marigolds include potatoes, melons, tomatoes, broccoli, eggplants, squashes and gourds, and cucumbers.

 How to Grow Marigolds

 Marigolds are an attractive plant for many reasons.
-They are colorful, scented, have many uses, and are easy to grow.
+They are colorful and scented, have many uses, and are easy to grow.

 The plants thrive in most soils.
 And as long as they have their faces to the sun, they will give lasting pleasure over a long season.
 Besides, they require very little care—only occasional watering in dry weather.

 It is best to plant marigolds from seed after the frosty season.
-After that period, it should germinate and bloom after about two months.
+They should germinate and bloom in about two months.

-Sow about 1 inch apart directly into the ground, and water well but without overwatering.
+Sow about 1 inch apart directly into the ground, and water well without overwatering.

 Or, plant the seeds indoors 6 to 8 weeks before the last frost.
-Cover in plastic wrap until germination, and give plenty of light.
+Cover them with plastic wrap until germination, and give them plenty of light.

 Takeaway

-With so many benefits, it is no wonder marigold is such a popular plant.
+With so many benefits, it is no wonder marigolds are such a popular plant.
 For the organic gardener, they can be a joy to view and a boon to the vegetable garden.

 Add comment